Jamie3213/heart_disease_classification/README.md

 maximum heartrate, whilst the ST depression is slightly lower.
-Whilst the difference might not be large in magnitude, we can check if the differences are statistically significant, i.e. whether we’re likely to observe them in a world where there really was no difference.
-How we do that depends on the distributions of the variables, if they’re normally distributed then we can use an unpaired two-samples t-test, whereas if the variables are non-normally distributed, then we’ll use a two-samples Wilcoxon rank test.
+Whilst the difference might not be large in magnitude, we can check if the differences are statistically significant, i.e. whether we’re likely to observe them in a world where there really is no difference.
+How we do that depends on the distributions of the variables, if they’re normally distributed then we can use an unpaired two-samples t-test, whereas if the variables are non-normally distributed, then we can use a two-samples Wilcoxon rank test.
 We therefore need to check for normality in each variable split between male and female
 subsets:

 ``` r